 Klik hier voor de Nederlandse versie van het privacy statement

-We would like to inform you about the processing of your personal details
+We would like to inform you about the processing of your personal data

-The Dutch Cancer Society (DCS) is responsible for processing your personal details and thinks it is very important that those details are dealt with prudently.
-Among other things, this means that we treat your personal details in confidence, that we have taken security measures to protect your personal details against loss, unauthorized access or theft and that we will delete data if we no longer need it for our activities.
+The Dutch Cancer Society (DCS) is responsible for processing your personal data and thinks it is very important that this data is dealt with prudently.
+Among other things, this means that we treat your personal data in confidence, that we have taken security measures to protect your personal data against loss, unauthorized access or theft and that we will delete data if we no longer need it for our activities.

-In order to fund cancer research, we depend on our donors, the collectors and volunteers, among others.
+In order to fund cancer research, we depend on our donors and volunteers.
+When they register with us, we receive personal data.
 When you make a donation to DCS, for instance, your name, address and account number are processed.
 This information is required in order to register and process your donation.
-If you are a DCS collector or if you commit yourself to DCS in another way, we will also collect your details for our records.
+If you are a DCS collector, you signed a petition, you created your own fundraising event for DCS or if you commit yourself to DCS in another way, we will also collect your data for our records.

-We may also process your personal details when you use our services.
-This takes place when you contact our Public Service Desk by email or telephone, for example, when you make a donation by text message, or when you subscribe to our newsletter ([‘Nieuws van KWF’] DCS News).
-In those cases, we will process details such as your telephone number, your email address, or your name.
+We may also process your personal data when you use our services.
+This takes place when you contact our Public Service Desk by email or telephone, for example, when you subscribe to our newsletter.
+In those cases, we will process data such as your telephone number, your email address, or your name.

 Our Privacy Statement relates to DCS and all websites managed by us

-Our Privacy Statement applies to the use of personal details by DCS and by websites managed by DCS.
+Our Privacy Statement applies to the use of personal data by DCS and by websites managed by DCS.
 This Privacy Statement relates to those of our websites listed at: kwf.nl/disclaimer

-We use your personal details in order to achieve our mission
+We use your personal data in order to achieve our mission

-We use your personal details because we need them to process donations.
-We can also use your details to help us optimise our service provision and to spread our message further.
-Sometimes we also keep details because this is required by financial and fiscal obligations (including statutory obligations).
+We use your personal data because we need them to process donations.
+We can also use your data to help us optimise our service provision and to spread our message further.
+Sometimes we also keep data because this is required by financial and fiscal obligations (including statutory obligations).

-We only process those personal details that are required for the processing of donations or those that help us achieve our mission.
-Specifically, we process your personal details, so that we can:
+We only process the personal data that is required for the processing of donations or that helps us achieve our mission.
+Specifically, we process your personal data, so that we can:

 process and manage your donation;